The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Tools from Probability

 \begin{corollary} Let $\mathcal G$ be a static $\sigma$-algebra and $F$ a non-negative $\mathcal G$-measurable function which is increasing in the posterior mean of each arm $a_s$ for $s\in S\subseteq [K]$.
 Then $F$ is positively correlated with any coordinate-wise increasing function of the true values $(\mu_s)_{s\in S}$. \end{corollary}

 \begin{proof} If $\mu_s$ increases, this stochastically increases the (binomially distributed) empirical mean of arm $a_s$, hence increases the expectation of $F$.
-Hence $\E[F|(\mu_s)_{s\in S}]$ is a coordinate-wise monotone function, and is therefore by FKG is positively correlated with any other coordinate-wise monotone function of $(\mu_s)_{s\in S}$. \end{proof}
+Hence $\E[F|(\mu_s)_{s\in S}]$ is a coordinate-wise increasing function, and therefore by FKG is positively correlated with any other coordinate-wise increasing function of $(\mu_s)_{s\in S}$. \end{proof}